dotnet/android/Documentation/guides/messages/README.md

 ## XA5xxx: GCC and toolchain

++ XA5101: Missing Android NDK toolchains directory '{path}'.
+Please install the Android NDK.
++ XA5102: Could not locate the Android NDK.
++ XA5103: Toolchain utility '{utility}' for target {arch} was not found.
+Tried in path: "{path}"
 + [XA5205](xa5205.md): Cannot find `{ToolName}` in the Android SDK.
 + [XA5207](xa5207.md): Could not find android.jar for API Level `{compileSdk}`.
 + [XA5300](xa5300.md): The Android/Java SDK Directory could not be found.